leadsoftlucas/ravendb-demo/README.md

 Worried about peak times?
 RavenDB has a great solution for that, you can scale up and down your database resources as needed, so you can handle peak times without worrying about performance issues or downtime.

+## **Pending improvements**

+This repository can be improved with time.
+I just did it for initial tests purpose.

 ## **Contact**

 If you have any questions, suggestions or just want to chat about this repository, feel free to reach out to me: